trishume/sympy-wiki-with-svn/Roadmap.md

 ## sympy 0.9.0 ##

+* All important common features of a symbolic mathematics library implemented.
+Priority should be to make SymPy a complete CAS.
 * Begin to implement a more complete type system that includes coercion/casting, sets+elements, etc.

 ## 1.0 ##